Prajan2910/Shell-Water-Quality-Prediction/README.md

 # Shell-Water-Quality-Prediction

-Developed by Prajan Kannan
+**Developed by Prajan Kannan**

-This project aims to predict multiple water quality parameters using machine learning techniques, specifically `MultiOutputRegressor` wrapped around a `RandomForestRegressor`.
+This project focuses on predicting and classifying water quality using machine learning techniques.
+It integrates environmental data analysis with a fully-fledged machine learning pipeline to compute and classify Water Quality Index (WQI) and its associated parameters.

 ## Introduction

-Access to clean water is a critical global concern.
-Accurate prediction of various water quality metrics can aid in the early detection of pollution and ensure timely intervention.
+Access to clean water is a vital global need.
+Predicting water quality metrics allows for early detection of contaminants and aids policymakers and researchers in proactive environmental management.

-## Procedure:
+## Project Workflow

-- Collected and preprocessed real-world water quality datasets
+- Uploaded real-world water quality datasets
-- Used supervised machine learning for **multi-target regression**
+- Performed a complete preprocessing and feature engineering pipeline
+- Calculated WQI from raw parameters using standard limits and weightings
+- Classified WQI into qualitative categories (WQC)
+- Trained an XGBoost classifier with hyperparameter tuning
+- Visualized predictions and interpreted feature impact using SHAP

+## Features and Updates

+### Data Handling and Upload

+- Upload the file "Water Quality Prediction Dataset.csv"

+### Full Preprocessing Pipeline

+- Parsed dates and extracted `month` and `year`
+- Imputed missing values using `SimpleImputer`
+- Corrected skewed features using `np.log1p`
+- Scaled all features using `StandardScaler`

+### WQI Calculation and Classification

+- Computed Water Quality Index (WQI) using weighted parameter scores
+- Used parameter-specific standard (`S_i`) and ideal (`V_i`) limits
+- Classified WQI into five categories: Excellent, Good, Poor, Very Poor, Unsuitable

+### Label Encoding and Data Splitting

+- Encoded WQC string labels into integers using `LabelEncoder`
+- Applied stratified train-test split to preserve class proportions

+### Model Training

+- Used `XGBClassifier` with objective `'multi:softprob'`
+- Tuned hyperparameters using `GridSearchCV` with cross-validation

+### Evaluation and Visualization

+- Reported `accuracy score` and `classification report`
+- Visualized class-level performance using a `confusion matrix` (Seaborn heatmap)
-- Built a pipeline using **MultiOutputRegressor** with **RandomForestRegressor**
+- Interpreted feature impact using SHAP with beeswarm plots for individual classes
-- Evaluated the model using appropriate regression metrics

-## Tools Used:

-- **Python 3.12**
-- **Pandas**, **NumPy** – Data handling
-- **Scikit-learn** – Machine learning model and evaluation
-- **Matplotlib**, **Seaborn** – Data visualization
-- **Jupyter Notebook** – Interactive experimentation

-## Quality Parameters
+## Quality Parameters Predicted

-The model predicts multiple water quality parameters, including:
+The model processes and predicts the following water quality indicators:

 - **NH₄** (Ammonium)
 - **BOD₅** (BSK₅ – Biochemical Oxygen Demand)
-- **Colloids**
+- **Suspended Solids (Colloids)**
 - **O₂** (Dissolved Oxygen)
 - **NO₃**, **NO₂**, **SO₄**, **PO₄** (Nitrate, Nitrite, Sulfate, Phosphate)
 - **CL** (Chloride)

+## Tools and Libraries Used

+- **Python 3.12**
+- **Pandas**, **NumPy** – Data manipulation
+- **Scikit-learn** – Machine learning models and preprocessing
+- **XGBoost** – Gradient boosting model
+- **Matplotlib**, **Seaborn** – Visualization
+- **SHAP** – Model explainability
+- **Jupyter Notebook / Google Colab** – Execution environment

 ## Model Performance

-The model was evaluated using the following metrics:

-- **R² Score**
-- **Mean Squared Error (MSE)**

-Performance was **efficient and feasible across all parameters**, demonstrating the potential of machine learning in environmental monitoring.
+The model achieved strong classification accuracy across categories and demonstrated interpretability using SHAP.
+It is deployable for practical monitoring systems and scientific reporting.